 Dr. El Tarabishy created and managed the Global Entrepreneurship Research and Policy Conference (GWOctober.org) that is hosted at the George Washington University.
 The GW October conference connects the latest and most cuting edge of entrepreneurship research to the most pressing and important national and international policy to promote entrepreneurship and SMEs.
 The intersection of these two important topics makes the conference vital for global development.
 Dr. El Tarabishy recently published his new book titled – Information Technology for Small Business – Managing the Digital Enterprise by Springer publishing company.
 The book covers digital innovation and use of social media for small and medium businesses.

-Kyle Lyon serves as the Junior Project Manager for the International Council for Small Business (ICSB), a non-profit organization devoted to continuing management education for entrepreneurs and small business.
-In addition to being a project manager, Kyle is pursuing a double major in marketing and entrepreneurship from the GW School of Business.
-Before dedicating his work towards the ICSB, Kyle served as a Legislative Intern for the Office of Congresswoman Blunt Rochester.
+Kyle Lyon is the Junior Project Manager at the International Council for Small Business (ICSB), and primarily oversees membership, registrations, and financial activities for the ICSB.
+In addition to his duties, Kyle is a junior currently pursuing a B.A. in Marketing with a minor in communications at the George Washington University School of Business.
+Before dedicating his work towards the ICSB, Kyle served as a Legislative Intern for the Office of Congresswoman Lisa Blunt Rochester.